FlukeAndFeather/ork214final/README.md

 ## Purpose:

-This repository contains all files necessary to reproduce a plot of five nutrient concentrations in streams in Bisley, Puerto Rico before and after Hurricane Hugo as published by Schaefer et al. (2000).
+This project produces a plot of five nutrient concentrations in streams in Bisley, Puerto Rico before and after Hurricane Hugo, reproducing the analysis by Schaefer et al. (2000).

 ## Contents: